Hartley Gladstone Hawkins: History

-He gained experience working in a Port Adelaide wool store, then a year with a livestock firm, and a year an Adelaide hardware firm.
+He gained experience working in a Port Adelaide wool store, then a year with a livestock firm, and a year at an Adelaide hardware firm.

 Politics

 Hawkins was involved in the early days of the Farmers' Union, as a shareholder and member of the Port Pirie and Warnertown committees.
 He was elected to the directorate of the Union in 1912, which he retained for 25 years, and became chairman in 1922, a position he held until his death.
 He travelled extensively, learning about dairying practices in New Zealand, marketing in England, farming in the United States and Canada and wheat marketing in the Baltic.

 He was elected for the Liberal and Country League to the Legislative Council for the Northern district in 1933, and died shortly before the expiration of his term.
 The vacant seat was won by James Beerworth.

 Other interests

 Hawkins was federal and state director of the Co-operative Insurance Co. of Aust., Ltd., and federal director of the Producers and Citizens Co-op.
 Assurance Co., Ltd. He was also on the directorate of the S.A.
 Co-op.
 Wheat Pools Ltd., Cresco Fertilizers Ltd. (S.A.) and the Renovial Rubber Co., Ltd.

 He was a supporter of the Methodist Church, an ex officio member of the Methodist Conference and Methodist Church executive committee.
-He was on the Prince Alfred College committee, the Memorial Hospital committee, the Committee for Scriptural Instruction in State schools, the Wesley College Council, the board of the Epworth Book Depot, superintendent of the Spicer Memorial Sunday school, and a member and trustee of the Australian Chapman-Alexander Bible Institute.
+He was on the Prince Alfred College committee, the Memorial Hospital committee, the Committee for Scriptural Instruction in State schools, the Wesley College Council, the board of the Epworth Book Depot, the superintendent of the Spicer Memorial Sunday school, and a member and trustee of the Australian Chapman-Alexander Bible Institute.